La Rochelle towers, Charente-Maritime visitors guide

-The most recognisable landmark in La Rochelle, the three towers - now together a listed National Monument - stand at the entrance to the harbour.
+The most recognisable landmark in La Rochelle, the three historic towers stand at the entrance to the harbour, are together listed as National Monument.
 They once formed the most important part of the town defences against invasion from the sea.

-Looking towards the sea from in the port area, left to right are the Saint Nicolas Tower and the Chain Tower, each side of the harbour entrance, then along the ramparts a little way is the third tower, the Tower of the Lantern.
+Looking towards the sea from in the port area, from left to right you can see the Saint Nicolas Tower and the Chain Tower, each side of the harbour entrance, then along the ramparts a little way is the third tower, the Tower of the Lantern.

 The towers can all be visited, and apart from the interest of the towers themselves, they also each afford very good views across La Rochelle.

-The St Nicolas tower is the largest of the three.
+The Saint-Nicolas tower is the largest of the three.
 It's walls, up to six metres thick, contain a maze of stairways, passages, and rooms eg a chapel.
-The descent is perhaps the highlight - you can choose from the 'easy' staircase or the steep, slippery 'double helix' staircase - I highly recommend the second, it is extremely impressive.
+The descent of the tower is perhaps the highlight of a visit: you can choose from the 'easy' staircase or the steep, slippery 'double helix' staircase.
+I highly recommend the second if possible, it is extremely impressive.

-The Chain tower (Tour de la Chaine), originally constructed to control access to the port, now contains an interesting series of exhibits covering the role of La Rochelle during the migration of French people to Canada (Nouvelle-France as it was then known) between 1604 and 1763.
+The Chain tower (Tour de la Chaine) was originally constructed to control access to the port and now contains an interesting series of exhibits covering the role of La Rochelle during the migration of French people to Canada (Nouvelle-France as it was then known) between 1604 and 1763.

 The exhibit is fascinating and explains the challenges of the journey, and the even greater challenges of Canada when they arrived.

-To see all three towers takes about 2-3 hours. a combined ticket to see all three costs 10.5 euros, and includes a crossing on the 'water bus' between the two opposite sides of the harbour.
+To see all three towers takes about 2-3 hours. a combined ticket to see all three costs 13 euros, and includes a crossing on the 'water bus' between the two opposite sides of the harbour of La Rochelle.

-Map of La Rochelle towers and places to visit
+Map of La Rochelle towers and places nearby

 Visit near La Rochelle towers with France This Way reviews